Caeldeth/loures/Mileth/Folklore/Sabrael-Concordantia Divinitatis.md

 If any could be called a champion of Glioca, the priest Deksar surely fits that role.
 Renowned for the literal volumes he could speak on the goddess, I am told that his masses would last for several days at a time.
 As the first arena host, he even took his compassion to the field of Aisling glory, tending to the fallen and bruised after each match.

 #### Relationships
 Glioca allies with Deoch and Cail, holds enmity with Gramail and Ceannlaidir, and is opposed by Fiosachd†.
 A popular goddess, even the dark and foreboding Sgrios holds no particular ill will towards her.
-If any could unity the octagram against a threat, it would be the daughter of the one who first united them.
+If any could unite the Octagram against a threat, it would be the daughter of the one who first united them.

 ### __Luathas__
 Influence: Gnosis, Magic, Craftsmanship, Divination, History†